wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2019

-   all messages, including those with a NOERROR RCODE.
-Receivers MUST NOT change the processing of RCODEs in messages based on extended error codes.
+   sense.
+Receivers MUST be able to accept EDE codes and EXTRA-TEXT in all messages, including those with a NOERROR RCODE.
+Applications MUST continue to follow requirements from applicable specs on how to process RCODEs no matter what EDE values is also received

 1.1.
 Requirements notation